Ruby-Dragon/Ruby-Dragon/README.md

 #### If you are interested in collaboration, feel free to pull request away!

-Currently learning: Unreal (4 and 5), CPP, Godot, Shaders/Materials, QT, and Blender!
+Currently learning: Unreal (4 and 5), Godot, Shaders/Materials, QT, and Blender!

 I usually use git through cli, and sometimes use integration in JetBrains IDEs.
 Looking forward to joining some Open Source projects!